 Continued from the previous page.

-For the last few years, I have been spending half of each year in the U.S., both for my own sanity and in order for my local staff to learn to be more independent of me; which means I now do about as much supervising of our Peruvian staff as I do working personally with our patients.
+That’s about it.
+I continue to be amazed at what has grown out of my little bag of instruments and a handful of leftover vitamins.
+There’s no guarantee as to how long it will all hold together; as I age, I am spending more time in Wisconsin.
+For the last few years, I have been spending half of each year in the U.S., both for my sanity and our local staff to learn to be more independent of me; which means I now do about as much supervising of our Peruvian staff as I do working personally with our patients.

 But I still feel lucky to be doing what I am doing, and am immensely proud of our Peruvian staff and their abilities.

 |Photo Credit: Dan Freuchte